mikeal888/MongoDB_news/README.md

 # MongoDB_project
-Pull down S&amp;P 500 data stocks, and individual stocks in composition (daily data) open, close, high, low, etc. Store in collections sanp_stocks  Also pull down top 10 news stories from the data and store in collections sanp_news  Build a set of python scripts that are pulled daily and then update mongoDB.
+1. The idea of this project is simple: Pull down S&amp;P 500 stock, and individual stocks in composition (daily data) open, close, high, low, etc and Store in collections sanp_stocks to create a database.
+2. Also pull down top 10 news stories from the data and store in collections sanp_news.